 In a manner similar to the treatment in the ownership test, any compensation amounts received from related entities of the organization must be included in the compensation calculation to determine if the compensation is over the IRS threshold.
 Additionally, an organization that sponsors retirement plans may include a provision that restricts the number of employees classified as highly compensated employees to a number lower than 20 percent of the organization’s workforce.
 For example, if an organization currently employees 40 employees and 10 of those employees have earned compensation that would define them as highly compensated employees, the organization may rely on the top-paid group election, which would allow only the top 20 percent (eight of those 10 employees) to be treated as highly compensated employees.

 If you need help understanding highly compensated employee matters, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of attorneys to its site.
-Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.